 Hollie Babut - Grassroots Director

-As a coach, Hollie has recently won accolades from the Coaches Association of Ontario (CAO) for her work in Grassroots Development and is one of a small group of widely respected, up and coming female coaches in the province taking an active role in Ontario Soccer’s Female mentorship program.
+As a coach, Hollie has won accolades from the Coaches Association of Ontario (CAO) for her work in Grassroots Development and is one of a small group of widely respected, up and coming female coaches in the province taking an active role in Ontario Soccer’s Female mentorship program.

 As a player, Hollie represented Durham United FA (Pickering Football Club) as the Captain leading the team to its second League1 Ontario Championship in 2018.
 She is a great example for young female players too as she nurtures a positive and engaging environment wherever she goes.

 “My goal is to create an enjoyable and positive environment for players of all ages and stages to develop, not only as players but as people.
 I want to inspire players around me to build confidence, courage, and character”.